-The coordinate reviewed in this section allowed us to employ efficient vibrational basis and integration-grid truncation techniques\cite{Avila2009JCP} for the small-amplitude motions, while retaining a non-truncated representation of the large-amplitude degree of freedom. \cite{Avila2019JCP_methodology,Avila2019JCP_CH4F-,Avila2023PCCP_HCOOH,Daria2022JMS_HCOOH}
+The coordinates reviewed in this section allowed us to employ an efficient vibrational basis and integration-grid truncation techniques\cite{Avila2009JCP} for the small-amplitude motions, while retaining a non-truncated representation of the large-amplitude degree of freedom. \cite{Avila2019JCP_methodology,Avila2019JCP_CH4F-,Avila2023PCCP_HCOOH,Daria2022JMS_HCOOH}